stefanvstein/testify/README.md

 ```
 Var `a` becomes defined in the namespace when you evaluate these statements manually, rather than when you run the system, as it is embedded in a comment.
 Traditional example based tests, using e.g. clojure.test, are normally defined as functions, rather than as the result of interactive fiddling.

-It's also likely that you use comment expressions to do some administrative tasks, like poking in a database or similar, that you probably don't want automated, but keep as interactive snippets.
+It's also likely that you use comment expressions to do some administrative tasks, like poking in a database or similar, that you probably don't want automated, but keep as interactive snippets, close to related code.

 ## How?